Developer Guide

 object back.

-.
-This attribute will be set in all Commands
+extra attribute called moduleName.
+This attribute will be set in all Commands that are parsed

 module they need to retrieve the stored data.